softcite/software-mentions/doc/usage_scenario_and_requirements.md

 - a software entity similarity measure,

-- ability to request the most relevant softwares, ranked according to the similarity measure based on an input which could be one or several software mentions, software entities and/or textual contexts.
+- ability to request the most relevant software, ranked according to the similarity measure based on an input which could be one or several software mentions, software entities and/or textual contexts.

 Code/script can also alternatively been submited by an author/user, and used software will be identified based on the library/package dependencies.
 Similarly for these identified software, prefered citations will be made available.